OpenAttackDefenseTools/yampa/README.md

 You can think of a data packet as walking through these stages in the above order.

-When multiple plugins are loaded, the respective hooks of all plugins are executed simultaneously with the same input parameters.
-Some hooks, like decryption, are meant to return data.
-Regarding the return value, only the first output that is not `None` is taken and processed further.
-That is, by returning `None`, a hook can indicate that a certain data packet is `None` of its business.
+When multiple plugins are loaded, the respective hooks of all plugins are executed one after the other with the same input parameters.
+When a hook returns `None`, the hook of the next plugin in sequence will be called.
+If a hook returns something different from `None` (for instance, when the decryption hook returns decrypted data), the rest of the chain is dropped and this output will be taken as the output of the chain.
+This means that by returning `None`, a hook can indicate that a certain data packet is `None` of its business and that the next plugin (if any) should take care of it.

+Exception to this are such hooks that don't have a return value, like logging, `tcp_new_connection` and `tcp_connection_close`.
+For these hooks, the respective implementations of all loaded plugins are executed in parallel.

 Find more details on the implementation of plugins in the section "Writing Plugins".